petebachant/UNH-RVAT-3D-OpenFOAM/README.md

 figuring out the settings, so this case may not run out of the box on all systems.

-## Running on Sandia's RedMesa
-Checkout files from the `redmesa` branch, and execute a script with `sbatch`, e.g.
-'''
-sbatch Allrun.pre
-'''

 ## Tags for various meshes

 ### `mesh1`